sajjad960/RosetechTask/Readme.md

 2. Sync Student Data (Used Typescript for making the data typed.)
 3. Git push, merge, rebase (Pushed into github and merged another branch.)
 4. Add ‘scroll to top’ in frontend (/Frontend/src/views/ScrollToTop.tsx)

+Note: 👉 For geting backend data into frontend, you have to run both (frontend,backend) same time.